 Hear me out on that last one!
-Give us a testimonial about our services, tell us how awesome we are, and of course we’re going to want to write that up and post it.
+Give us a testimonial about our services, tell us how awesome we are, and of course, we’re going to want to write that up and post it.
 And posting that will score you a decent backlink from a high-authority site.
-It’s a simple thing to do for any businesses with whom you work.
+It’s a simple thing to do for any business with whom you work.

 And I’m not even going to charge (extra) for that last recommendation.